purvilmehta06/Image-Super-Resolution-Using-GAN-SRGAN/README.md

 ## Model/ Architecture
 ![](Results/model.jpeg)

+## Pre-Trained Model
+We have trained our model upto 100 epochs.
+Weights can be found from the `Pre Trained Weights/` folder.
+You can fine tune the parameter and resume the training of the model.
+To load the model weights, simply provide the path of your weights in the first cell variable `G_weights_load` and `G_weights_load`.

 ## Run
 * Open ipynb file in either google colab.
 * Put the notebook on GPU mode.